Interview

 No hay anuncios

 Talks about Google, Facebook, and Amazon as frenemies, the contraction between friends and enemies, friends and enemies.
-The press is working for the enemy, although it disguises an iron fist with a velvet glove?
+The press is working for the enemy, still even cloaking the iron fist with a velvet glove?

 — Well, there's no other choice but to be on the platforms.
-The big tech companies own them and we have no way of creating our own, so we must find a way to work with them.
+The big tech companies own them and we have no way to create our own, so we have to find a way to work with them.
 But it's true that these companies have a lot of power over the future of our profession and over the future of our democracy.
 Over the future of the world, in short.

 Do you think they will live up to this responsibility?

-A mischievous question.
-In 2019 Paul Krugman even proposed Jeff Bezos for the Pulitzer Prize for Public Service.
-Since we are doing the interview right on the day the awards are announced, do you think it would be possible today for...?
+A cheeky question.
+In 2019, Paul Krugman even proposed Jeff Bezos for the Pulitzer Prize for Public Service.
+Since we are doing the interview right on the day the awards will be announced, do you think it would be possible today that...?

 — [River].
 No, I don't think it will happen.

-Beyond the boutade, what has been the profound change that has occurred in these years to explain this shift by Bezos?
+Beyond the boutade, what has been the profound change that has occurred in these years to explain this turn by Bezos?

 — The fear of Trump's revenge.
 I can't get inside Bezos's head, but I can guess why I think he has given in.
-During Trump's first term, Bezos resisted Trump's pressure and took a very brave stance on his part: Amazon lost government contracts due to this resistance.
-But during his last campaign, Trump had already warned that he would take revenge on his political enemies.
-And Bezos always considered himself one of the enemies for one reason alone: the coverage of the Washington Post.
-Bezos felt the need to repair his relationships because Amazon would have lost contracts with the government and would also have lost Blue Origin, his space company.
+During Trump's first term, Bezos resisted Trump's pressure and took a very brave stance on his part: Amazon lost government contracts because of this resistance.
+But during his last campaign, Trump already warned that he would take revenge on his political enemies.
+And Bezos always considered himself one of the enemies for a single reason: the coverage of the Washington Post.
+Bezos felt the need to repair his relationships because Amazon would have lost government contracts and would also have lost Blue Origin, his space company.
 And we must remember that Amazon is the source of his wealth and Blue Origin is the apple of his eye, while the Washington Post is neither of these two things.

 Cargando